digao-dalpiaz/Dam/README.md

 ## What's New

+- 07/24/2021 (Version 4.15)

+   - Fixed incorrect custom theme behavior in Message Preview and Message Wizard dialogs when in Delphi 10.4 IDE.

+<details>
+  <summary>Click here to view the entire changelog</summary>

 - 06/13/2021 (Version 4.14)

    - Fixed CTRL+C action in message dialog to copy message as plain text.
 It was copying the HTML syntax. **Need to update DzHTMLText!**

-<details>
-  <summary>Click here to view the entire changelog</summary>

 - 03/21/2021 (Version 4.13)